California, the world’s ninth- largest economy, said a trial auction of carbon allowances appears to have gone well today.

 “It’s about as exciting as paying your bills online,” Dave Clegern, a spokesman for the air board in Sacramento, said by telephone Aug.
 22. “There will be no settlement price posted.
 There will be no final number of participants.”

 The first auction of allowances was delayed to Aug.
 15 from Feb.
 14 while the board fended off a legal challenge to the cap- and-trade system.
 The auction was delayed a second time in March when Nichols said another three months were needed to prepare.

-Carbon futures were trading with “a fair amount of discounting based on some expectations that we’re not actually going to start on time,” Gary Stern, the market strategy director for the state’s second-largest power utility, Edison International (EIX)’s Southern California Edison in Rosemead, said by phone Aug.
+Carbon futures were trading with “a fair amount of discounting based on some expectations that we’re not actually going to start on time,” Gary Stern, the market strategy director for the state’s second-largest power utility, Edison International (EIX:US)’s Southern California Edison in Rosemead, said by phone Aug.
 23. Prices should firm up if the trial runs smoothly, he said.

 The air board is still facing pressure from some state politicians to issue more free permits instead of selling them at auction.
 A group of 17 legislators, led by Assemblyman Henry T. Perea, a Democrat, asked Governor Edmund G. Brown Jr. in a letter Aug.
 27 to direct the air board to issue more free permits instead of auctioning them.

 The state’s nonpartisan Legislative Analyst’s Office said in an Aug.
 17 report that California could reduce emissions by issuing all allowances for free, while warning that free allocations may generate “windfall profits” for those running already-efficient plants and eliminate a source of state revenue.

 The air board plans to put about 21.7 million metric tons of 2013 permits and 40 million of 2015 permits up for sale in the November auction, Clegern said.